Nova Scotia MP says he faced death threats as Maritime elver fishery descended into lawlessness | CBC News

 The Department of Fisheries and Oceans shut down the authorized harvest after hundreds of poachers flooded onto Nova Scotia and New Brunswick rivers lured by easy money.

-Elvers can fetch up to $5,000 a kilogram, but less on the black market.
+Elvers can fetch up to $5,000 a kilogram, but less in illicit trade.

 DFO has defended its actions saying fishery officers patrolled the rivers and made numerous arrests and seizures worth over a million dollars.

-King told MPs the entire Maritime harvest — both authorized and unauthorized — is flown live to China where they are grown in aquaculture facilities to adulthood for food.
+King told MPs the entire Maritime harvest — both authorized and unauthorized — is flown live to China where the elvers are grown in aquaculture facilities to adulthood for food.

 "They have an insatiable appetite for this protein source and they will buy as much as they can.
 Chinese buyers readily buy black- and grey-market elvers from anyone and pay in cash, which has opened the door for organized crime," King testified.